Guillemsc/GTweens/README.md

 ```

 ### Tweens context
-Tweens require a system that updates them.
+Tweens require a system that updates them every frame.
 In GTweens, this system is referred to as a `GTweensContext`.
 Essentially, `GTweensContext` is a class that maintains a list of active tweens and advances their progress collectively when the Tick method is called.
 To set a GTween in motion, it needs to be initiated through the `Play` method provided by the `GTweensContext`.
 Here's a practical example of how to implement this concept within an application: